Yankees beat Tigers 5-2 behind Soto's 3-run double to finish 3-game sweep with rain-shortened win

 TRAINER'S ROOM

 Tigers: 3B Gio Urshela (right hamstring strain) is with the team and working out but has yet to run the bases.
+Detroit manager A.J.
 Hinch hopes Urshela will do that at some point this week in Cleveland. … Wenceel Pérez was scratched from the original lineup due to illness.

 UP NEXT